The Ninety-Nines Museum of Women Pilots

-The 99s Museum of Women Pilots (MWP) is a non-profit museum and research institute that seeks to preserve the unique history of women in aviation.
+The Ninety-Nines Museum of Women Pilots (MWP) is a non-profit museum and research institute that seeks to preserve the unique history of women in aviation.
 It is located on the second story of the international headquarters building of the non-profit International Organization of Women Pilots: The Ninety-Nines ("99s") on the grounds of Will Rogers World Airport in Oklahoma City, Oklahoma.
 The 5000 sqft museum houses the largest collection of historical women aviator artifacts in the world.

 History

 First known as "The Ninety-Nines", the MWP was established in New York City by 99 women pilots during 1929.
 Its headquarters moved from New York to Oklahoma City in 1955.
 In 1972, the museum was formally established as the "Resource Center," that included a library, archives, museum and oral/video history collection.
 The quantity of artifacts soon outgrew its allotted space, so a separate museum was created and opened to the public in 1999.